Abortion in North Dakota: Legislative history

-Abortion in North Dakota remains legal following the United States' Supreme Court ruling to overturn Roe v.
+Abortion in North Dakota remained legal following the United States' Supreme Court ruling to overturn Roe v.
 Wade on June 24, 2022.
-The state has a trigger law, banning all abortions, which has been blocked by a court since July.
+The state has a trigger law from 2007, banning all abortions, which has been blocked by a court since July.
 Under the trigger law, performance of an abortion is a Class C felony subject to a maximum penalty of five years' imprisonment, a $10,000 fine, or both.
 The person performing the abortion who is charged under the law can only be excused from criminal liability by proving one of the following affirmative defenses: the abortion was necessary to prevent the death of the mother, the pregnancy resulted from rape or incest, or the individual performing the abortion was acting in the scope of his or her regulated profession and under the direction of a physician.
 A state district court issued a preliminary injunction preventing enforcement of the law while the court is deciding the merits of the case.

+On January 6 2023, Janne Myrdal, Keith Boehm, Larry Luick, Todd Porter (politician), Karen Rohr and Matthew Ruby introduced SB 2150 as an "emergency measure", banning all abortions with exception for health of the pregnant person, and rape or incest when under 6 weeks.
+It became law April 26, 2023 and is the current basis for North Dakota’s abortion ban.

+In January 2025, State Representative Lori VanWinkle proposed House Bill 1373, which would have effectively outlawed abortion in all instances by codifying into law the definition of person in relation to murder, assault, and wrongful death as including the unborn child.
+The bill was voted down 16-77.